 Fractures are breaks in the bone that can occur due to various reasons, such as trauma, overuse or underlying medical conditions like osteoporosis – weakening of the bone structure.
 Usually, osteoporosis is associated with ageing and genetics, as well as nutritional harm done throughout one’s life.
 However, alcohol abuse can significantly increase the risk of developing this condition and, consequently, fractures.
-So, there is a need to address the link between weakened bones and alcohol abuse.
+So, there is a need to address the link between weakened bones and alcohol abuse, and a holistic alcohol addiction rehab service must look into both causes and effects of drinking.

 The Science of Bones and Fractures